ebs-integrator/ebs-python-internship-test/README.md

 11. Remove task - user send task_id and receive successful response after task deletion
 12. Add comment to task - user send task_id, comment text and receive id of the new comment
 13. View task comments - user send task id and receive list of all comments added to this task
-14. Add email notification then task is assigned to me
+14. Add email notification when task is assigned to me
-15. Add email notification then my task in commented
+15. Add email notification when my task is commented
-16. Add email notification then commented task is completed
+16. Add email notification when task is completed
 17. Search task by title - user send search term and receive list of tasks that match

 ### Milestone 3